okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-tracer/main/index.md

 **What you need**

-* A SAML app to test (see [Building a SAML SSO integration](/docs/guides/build-sso-integration/saml2/before-you-begin/) for more information on creating one).
+* A SAML app to test (see [Prepare a SAML integration](/docs/guides/build-sso-integration/saml2/main/#prepare-a-saml-integration) for more information on creating one).

 ---